 FEED THE ELEPHANTS PROGRAM

-As a result of the crisis caused by COVID-19, the closing of borders and thus the lack of tourists and income, some elephant camps in and around Luang Prabang are struggling to feed and care for their elephants.
+As a result of the crisis caused by COVID-19, the closing of borders and thus the lack of tourists and income, many elephant camps in and around Luang Prabang struggled to feed and care for their elephants.

-Learn about how LEI is helping "Feed the Elephant's" during these difficult times.
+Learn about how LEI provided help through our "Feed the Elephants" program during these difficult times.